Finally, we’re entering an era where tackling customer churn is seen as critical to a company’s growth.

 So, a solid churn dashboard should focus on bringing that data together in a way that drives visibility; gives indication of performance; and ultimately equips the customer churn leader with the tools to report and improve customer churn.

-We’ve thought long and hard about what widgets and visualizations help move the needle against churn—so here are 6 of our favourite ways to visualize customer churn together with NPS.
+We’ve thought long and hard about what widgets and visualizations help move the needle against churn—so here are 6 of our favorite ways to visualize customer churn together with NPS.

 6 Net Promoter Graphs For Your Customer Churn Dashboard